fflewddur/tivolibre/README.md

 # Acknowledgements

 TivoLibre is based on TivoDecode 0.4.4 and uses the Turing encryption algorithm, which was developed by QUALCOMM.
-Testing TivoLibre has been greatly helped by members of the TiVo Community Forum (http://www.tivocommunity.com/), especially forum member moyekj.
+Testing TivoLibre has been greatly helped by members of the TiVo Community Forum (http://www.tivocommunity.com/), especially forum member *moyekj*.